-- The seed is given in dose of one seed as drastic purgative.
-Larger dose of seeds is poisonous.
+- The seed is given in a dose of one seed as drastic purgative.
+Larger dose of seeds are poisonous.

-- The roots are used in treatment of diseases of liver (dropsy, anascara, and jaundice).
+- The roots are used in the treatment of diseases of the liver (dropsy, anascara, and jaundice).

-- The decoction of roots is given in treatment of pitta-jwar.
+- The decoction of roots is given in the treatment of pitta-jwar.

-- The decoction of roots detoxifies body and helps to cure diseases of skin.
+- The decoction of roots detoxifies the body and helps to cure diseases of the skin.